 Proven Results | Case Study

 The manufacturing process of a microelectronics manufacturer produced waste byproducts containing elevated levels of silver of 40 ppm – 80 ppm and varying amounts of organic compounds.
 The site permit allowed for 0.1 ppm in the effluent discharge.
 Site expectations are to recover the silver for recycling while meeting discharge compliance.
-ElectraMet’s automated solution was implemented in phases to control the changeover from ion-exchange, resulting in an 8-week implementation and approval process.
+ElectraMet’s automated process was implemented in phases to control the changeover from ion-exchange, resulting in an 8-week implementation and approval process.

 Over an 8-week period, the site was able to: